 When it comes to the best size of a convection oven for your home, there are two factors to consider—the amount of cooking space you want and how much counter space you have.
 You want an oven with enough capacity to hold the things you cook most frequently, but you don’t want one so big that it overtakes your kitchen.
 Some convection ovens can double as toasters, so you may be able to save space by getting rid of yours.

 Convection ovens come with various features.
-How many you need will depend on how often you plan to use your oven and what you plan to cook with it.
-For example, pizza lovers may want to consider models with a special pizza drawer while those who avoid carbs may not have any use for one.
+While most models have features that include toast, bake, and warm, there is a wide range of more advanced features today.
+Higher-end models have more specific and elevated options, including the ability to air fry.
+Some even have smart functionality to take the guesswork out—you simply set it and forget it.
+How many features you need will depend on how often you plan to use your oven and what you plan to cook with it.
+For example, pizza lovers may want to consider models with a special pizza drawer, while others may not have any use for one.

 Consider the other appliances and décor in your kitchen when shopping for convection ovens.
 If everything else is sleek and modern, you probably want a convection oven that's sleek and modern, too.
 For traditional kitchens, more basic models will likely fit in better.

 Though it may look just like your regular oven, a convection oven has one particular feature that makes it stand out: It has fans that help circulate air all around the food you’re cooking.
 The result: more evenly cooked food in a fraction of the time.

 What's the difference between a convection oven and a conventional oven?

 The main difference between a convection oven and a conventional oven is the addition of fans.
 These fans help circulate the air inside more uniformly, thus reducing hot and cold spots, allowing food to cook faster and more evenly.